kostyafarber/b-movie-text-generator/README.md

 ## Local Installation
 ### Prerequisites

 Make sure you have `docker` installed.
-You can find instructions on their [website](https://docs.docker.com/get-docker/).
+You can find instructions on their website [here](https://docs.docker.com/get-docker/).

 ### Installation

-_To install the project locally follow the instructions below._
+_To install the project follow the instructions below._

 1. Get a free API Key at [https://openai.com/](https://openai.com/)